 - All subtle nerve channels in the body are purified.
 As a result, Prana can easily pass through the middle channel.
 Hence, Alternate Nostril Breathing helps the Yogi to enter the next stage of Yoga practice.

 - The body becomes beautiful and lovely.
 A pleasant smell emanates from the body.
 Moreover, it gives a good appetite and digestive power.
 It destroys pain and sorrow.
 Also, it makes the Yogi courageous and energetic.

 - The Yogi becomes eligible to practice the advanced Pranayama techniques.

 Benefits of Nadi Shodhana as per Scientific Research

 Many scientific studies were conducted to ascertain the physiological benefits of Alternate Nostril Breathing (ANB).
 Let us examine some important studies to know the effect of Nadi Shuddhi Pranayama.

-A study by K Upadhyay Dhungel et al on the effect of Alternate Nostril Breathing exercise on cardio-respiratory functions concludes that the regular practice of ANB causes parasympathetic predominance.
+A study by K Upadhyay Dhungel et al on the effect of Alternate Nostril Breathing exercises on cardio-respiratory functions concludes that the regular practice of ANB causes parasympathetic predominance.
 The study found that there was a fall in Diastolic Blood Pressure and a significant rise in the Peak Expiratory Flow Rate.
 Hence the study suggests that ANB exercise may be prescribed to hypertensive patients as adjunctive therapy.

-A systemic review of studies by Dr. Shreya Ghiya also confirms that regular practice of ANB decreases the Diastolic Blood Pressure and heart rate.
+A systemic review of studies by Dr. Shreya Ghiya also confirms that regular practice of ANB decreases Diastolic Blood Pressure and heart rate.
 Also, improvements in pulmonary function tests and cognitive health were noted.

 Research in pregnant survivors of Intimate Partner Violence found that Alternate Nostril Breathing is effective in reducing stress.